-Using a faucet or garden hose, rinse the filter from both sides, starting from the inside to the outside to prevent dirt from getting further into the filter fibers.
-Avoid twisting or stretching the filter, as they can easily break.
+Using a faucet or garden hose, it is possible to rinse the air filter from both sides, starting from the inside to the outside to prevent dirt from getting further into the filter fibers.
+It is important to avoid twisting or stretching the filter, as they can easily break.
 Rinse until water runs clear.
-Start by filling a clean bucket with water and a small amount of laundry detergent.
+To begin, fill a clean bucket with water and a small amount of laundry detergent.

-Immerse the filter in the water and rotate it with your hands to aggravate dirt and dust from the filter material.
+Immerse the filter in the water and rotate it with your hands to agitate dirt and dust from the filter material.
 Then remove it from the water and shake off the excess, before rinsing it under running water.
-First of all, you need to safely remove the filter from the air conditioning unit.
+The first step is to safely remove the filter from the air conditioning unit.
 Rinse it in a sink or bathtub with water.

 You can use a soft brush and a mild detergent to remove sticky particles.
 Once done, stir the excess water to drain through the frame drain holes and reinstall the air filter in the system.
 The airflow of the system will completely dry the clean filter.
-One way to determine what type of filter you have or can use is to consult the appliance manual.
+To determine what type of filter you have or can use, consult the appliance manual.

 There you will find instructions on how to clean or replace filters, as well as a suggested program for changing or replacing filters so that the appliance maintains its optimal performance.
 If you have lost the manual, check the manufacturer's website.
 It is very important to completely dry the filter with a soft towel before re-inserting it into any household appliance.
 If possible, place the filter outside or in front of a fan to ensure that it is completely dry before reinserting it.